mikobartnicki/vimfiles/README.md

 This script downloads and locally installs the [Smart Tabs][00] plugin made by Michael Geddes.
 Although this plugin has not been maintained for many years, it still works more or less.
 However, be aware that it causes <kbd>Backspace</kbd>
-misbehavior when used together with `softtabstop` option.
+key misbehavior when used together with `softtabstop` option.

 ## Author